TomasVotruba/tomasvotruba.com/packages/blog/config/data/2020/2020-06-29-how-will-programming-look-like-in-2025.md

 **An open-source developer will become a new full-time position** funded by this project.

-What do you get these companies in reward?
+What do these companies get in reward?
 Promotion in the particular community, pre-release automated upgrade sets, and on-demand access to expert consultants who wrote the open-source projects they use.

 ## Framework Consolidation